TheDevOpsPlayground/cbin-agent/README.md

 - **`monitoring.enabled`**: Toggle file monitoring on or off.
 - **`monitoring.paths`**: List of files to be monitored for changes.

+For production use, place the `config.json` file at `/etc/recycler-cli/config.json`.

 ---

 ## Add a Bash Alias